 And in the same moment, I realize something else.

 Darren Wilson, George Zimmerman, Timothy Loehmann, Johannes Mehserle, and Daniel Pantaleo all went to school too.
 In different classrooms, in different schools.
 Did a police officer come in to talk to them as preschoolers too?
 If so, what did she say to them?

 Because we teachers have both the shooters and the victims right in front of us, hour after hour, year after year after year.

 We teach them about math and reading and science, but we also create histories as we teach them the unspoken lessons about what their role is and how the system works.
 About who’s in power and who isn’t.
-About who matters and who doesn’t.
+About who matters in the system and who doesn’t.

 As educators, we have them right in the palm of our hands in the years when it matters most.
-It’s both a gift and a deafening call to action.
+It’s both a gift and a critical call to action.

 We didn’t build the system, but even with the best intentions, we’ve had a hand in reproducing it.

 What lessons are they learning from us about fairness, about who matters, about speaking up and working for change?
 Because we will continue to see them, right in front of our eyes, year after year, both the shooters and the victims.
 So what do we do to upend the unjust system and harness the promise?
 The opportunity?
 The responsibility we’ve been given?